Skip to Content

 Aerobic Composting Process

-For microorganisms to grow and reproduce, the organic matter must be decomposed by a diverse population of predominantly aerobic microbes.
+For microorganisms to grow and reproduce, a diverse population of predominantly aerobic microbes must decompose the organic matter.
 Carbon-to-nitrogen ratio management, oxygen supply, moisture content, temperature, and pH management all encourage the activity of microorganisms in compost piles.

-Composting, when done correctly, speeds up natural decomposition while also generating enough heat to kill weed seeds, pathogens, and fly larvae.
+When done correctly, composting speeds up natural decomposition while generating enough heat to kill weed seeds, pathogens, and fly larvae.
 Activated composting and curing are the two distinct phases of the composting process.

-Cultivation occurs after active composting and reduces microorganism activity and further decomposition of active composting byproducts (nitrogen conversions).
+Cultivation occurs after active composting, reducing microorganism activity and further decomposition of active composting byproducts (nitrogen conversions).
 Curing compost to its final stage means it has reached stabilization.

 During the active composting period, the compost pile experiences a wide range of temperatures.
-When the temperature changes, some microorganisms cannot survive, while others thrive in new conditions.
-There are three temperature ranges during the active composting period in a home composting system.
+Some microorganisms cannot survive when the temperature changes, while others thrive in new conditions.
+A home composting system has three temperature ranges during the active composting period.

 These temperature ranges are psychrophilic, mesophilic, and thermophilic based on the types of prominent microorganisms in the pile at those temperatures.